 60th North Carolina Infantry Regiment

 60th Infantry Regiment was organized at Greenville, Tennessee, during the summer of 1862 by adding four companies to the 6th North Carolina State Infantry Battalion.
 The men were recruited in Asheville and the counties of Madison, Buncombe, and Polk, and a small number were from Tennessee.
 It was assigned to Preston's, Stovall's, Reynolds', Brown's and Reynolds' Consolidated, and Palmer's Brigade.
-The 60th fought at Murfreesboro, served in Mississippi, and participated in the campaigns of the Army of Tennessee from Chickamauga to Bentonville.
+The 60th fought at Stones River (commonly referred to as Murfreesboro), served in Mississippi, and participated in the campaigns of the Army of Tennessee from Chickamauga to Bentonville.
 It suffered 3 killed, 65 wounded and 11 missing at Murfreesboro, and in January 1863 had 276 men present for duty.
-The 60th engaged in the defense of Vicksburg and fought at Stones River.
+The 60th engaged in the defense of Vicksburg and fought at Murfreesboro (Dec.
+7, 1864).
 Of the 150 engaged at Chickamauga, the unit reported 8 killed, 36 wounded and 16 missing.
 The 60th North Carolina totaled 106 men and 59 arms in December 1863, and mustered a force of 106 in January 1865.
 Few surrendered in April.
 The field officers were Colonels Washington M. Hardy and Joseph A. McDowell; Lieutenant Colonels William H. Deaver, J. M. Ray, and James T. Weaver; and Majors James T. Huff and William W. McDowell.
-(See Private John W. Reese Papers: 60th at the Battle of Stones River).

 Site search Web search